ninrod/kotlin-springboot2/readme.md

 # kotlin-springboot2

-* the idea is to assemble a working stack using kotlin/springboot2 as a rest api server talking to a postgresql db using the latest and greatest of java frameworks.
+* the idea is to assemble a full working stack using kotlin/springboot2 as a rest api server talking to a postgresql db using the latest and greatest comming from the java framework land.
+We'll use angular7 for the frontend served by nginx, our reverse proxy of choice.

 ## stack